Part 1. The Case of Charlotte Teichgräber from Beuthen, Upper Silesia.

 Leonhard Posner in the Australian Press

 The Australian Jewish News carried an article about The Dunera Boys* dated 1 September 1989.
 In the article, we learn from memorabilia held at the Jewish Museum of Australia that Leonhard Posner was the camp barber at No. 8 Camp in Hay.
 The article includes a sketch of Leonhard working in the barbershop at Hay Camp.
-A telegram from Leonhard to his wife, dated 17 days after his arrival at Hay Camp is also displayed.
+A telegram from Leonhard to his wife, dated 17 days after he arrived at Hay Camp, is also displayed.
 In the telegram, Leonhard asks if the baby has been born and whether both are well.
-Further memorabilia is described and you can view the full article at the source link below.
+Further memorabilia is described, and you can view the full article at the source link below.

 Source: Australian Jewish News.
 Dr Helen Light.
 Jewish Museum of Australia.
 1 September 1989.
-Online image at Oldnew.com.
+Online image at Oldnews.com.
 Subscription required.

 Dunera Internees in Popular Culture